-27. Can participants redeem their interest?
+12. Can participants redeem their interest?
 Are there any restrictions on the right of participants to transfer their interests to third parties?

 Participants of open-ended hedge funds can redeem their interests under the terms specified by that fund.
+No minimum frequency of liquidity is specified by Guernsey regulations for a fund to be classified as open-ended.
 Interests in closed-ended funds are not redeemable at the option of the participant.